Digital Energy Systems - Specialization

 or

-Please choose at least 5 ECTS among the following courses:
+Choose at least 5 ECTS from the following technology-related courses:

 34552 Photovoltaic systems 5 point Spring F2B (Thurs 8-12)